 And we have just celebrated the 2.
 Advent.
 Today we decorated a “mini Christmas” tree.
 We ate some Mincepies and we listened to more Christmas Music.
 Advent is a great time to get together as a family, to read stories and play games.
-We have a book for older kids reviewed by Princess Consuela Banana-Hammock is back – she last reviewed for Mr Gum here, a fabulous little game by Orchard Toys (which we use to create stories) and another festive Christmas biscuit – The Husarenkrapfen!
+Today we share another festive Christmas biscuit – The Husarenkrapfen!

 - 250g plain flour

 - 180g unsalted butter – at room tempature

 - a pinch of salt (you can use salted butter instead, but to me salted butter always has too much salt in it.. so I prefer to unsalted for all our bakes)

 - 2 egg yolks (save the egg whites for chocolate meringues)

 Crumble flour and butter (+salt), add almonds, add yolks and sugar and knead until you have a smooth dough.